 The best risotto recipe for winter

-As the evenings draw in there’s nothing like a bowl of creamy risotto- we’re delighted to share our best risotto recipe for winter from Flavours chef- Livia de Giovanni.
+During the winter months, there’s nothing like a bowl of creamy risotto – we’re delighted to share our best risotto recipe for winter from Flavours chef, Livia de Giovanni.

 RISOTTO CON RADICCHIO E VINO ROSSO